Learning Hub

 Developing children's understanding of how technology works, why we use it and the different ways we can use it, is central to our computing curriculum at Bessemer.
 We teach children to have the understanding of the science behind the technological devices we have become accustomed to using in our every day lives, during lessons about systems, networks and programming.

-From reception, children have opportunities to program Beebots and use apps which leads into their work in KS1 where they explore algorithms and the language of instructions in further detail.
-As they progress through the school, children learn more about writing and debugging their own programs.
-They learn to use a wider range of blocks, such as selection, repetition and creating variables.
-Our curriculum gives them opportunities to apply these skills using different apps and hardware, with a range of creative outcomes.
+As they progress through the school, children learn more about writing and debugging their own programs - learning to make predictions and problem solve.
+They learn to use a wider range of blocks in their programming, such as selection, repetition and creating variables.
+Our curriculum gives them opportunities to apply these skills using different apps and hardware (such as the BBC Micro:bit and Crumble kits), with a range of creative outcomes.

 Through discrete computing lessons, as well as across the other subject areas (Music, Art & DT, History, Geography, Science, English and Maths), we teach children digital literacy and information technology.